bmbsqd/elastic-identity/README.md

 Copyright and license
 ---------------------

-Piglet is licenced under the MIT license.
+elastic-identity is licenced under the MIT license.
 Refer to LICENSE for more information.